 This is a no-brainer, right?
 I agree, but are we doing it?
 If I had to guess by looking at my life, I’d say no. We get busy and other things take our time and energy, especially discipline issues.
 They have to be dealt with immediately, along with many other duties.
 So we push back the “teaching” of things more often than we’d like.
 Trust me, I know.
 But knowing this can help us.
 If we know where we are weak, we can be more intentional about changing that.

-Give them tools to expand what they are praying about.
+Give them tools to expand what they pray about.

-Another idea is to start a prayer journal.
-We actually use the cards I mentioned above and keep a prayer journal.
-A simple spiral-bound notebook from Wal-mart will do the trick.
-Or if you like something a little nicer, we have the one below.
-What is important is to record your requests and then note when God answers.
-This helps your kids see God at work in their lives.
+What’s important is to record your requests and then note when God answers.
+This helps kids see God at work in their lives.
 Being diligent to point this out will grow their faith tremendously!
 Not to mention, remembering the great things God has done is an amazing comfort when trials come.